 If you are looking for a new way to keep the kids distracted on a rainy day, then making your own puffy paint is a perfect craft.
 With this simple recipe, you will learn how to create your own soft and squishy paint.
 It is fun to paint with and looks cool once it dries.

 One of the coolest things about puffy paint is that it can peel right off the page and maintain its shape.
 You can use puffy paint for things like window decorations and clings.
-Once you know how to make it, use puffy paint for lots of crafts and home designs.
+Once you know how to make it, use puffy paint for lots of crafts and home designs, like painted shoes, shirts, bags, and other accessories.

 This recipe is safe and inexpensive to make at home.
 All you need is some shaving cream, Elmer's white glue, and a little food coloring.
 The unique texture will give you and your kids hours of fun.